Propagation of chaos in neural fields: Neuron models

 with $S$ is a smooth sigmoidal function.
-In our abstract model, the variable $y^i$ is added to the state $X^i$ of neuron $i$ and the functions $f$ and $g$ take into account that dynamics.
-The synaptic current induced at time $t$ on neuron $i$ by the arrival of a spike from neuron $j$ (fired at time $t-\tau_{ij}$) is equal to $J_{ij} y^j(t-\tau_{ij}) (v^i(t)-v_{\rm rev})$ governing our interaction function $b$ clearly satisfying assumptions~\ref{Assump:LocLipschbSpace} and~\ref{Assump:bBoundSpace}, and~\ref{Assump:SpaceContinuity} as soon as the dependence of $J_{ij}$ with respect to space is sufficiently regular.
+In our abstract model, the variable $y^i$ is added to the state $X^i$ of neuron $i$, and the functions $f$ and $g$ take into account that dynamics.
+The synaptic current induced at time $t$ on neuron $i$ by the arrival of a~spike from neuron $j$ (fired at time $t-\tau_{ij}$) is equal to $J_{ij} y^j(t-\tau_{ij}) (v^i(t)-v_{\mathrm{rev}})$ governing our interaction function $b$ clearly satisfying assumptions~\hyperref[AssumpLocLipschbSpace]{(H2)} and~\hyperref[AssumpbBoundSpace]{(H3)}, and~\hyperref[AssumpSpaceContinuity]{(H5)} as soon as the dependence of $J_{ij}$ with respect to space is sufficiently regular.

 The synaptic efficacies $J_{ij}$ of electrical or chemical synapses are given by the connectivity of the cells.
 Such functions are generally considered continuous functions $J(r_i,r_j)$ depending on the population of $i$ and $j$.